 Fingerspelling is a wonderful way to connect with our hard of hearing friends, so why not learn with play?
 The Uncle Goose American Sign Language Blocks are beautifully handcrafted, embossed with ASL signs, and printed letters so little learners can connect the dots.

-There's nothing better than sinking your hands into clay to create your very own pieces of pottery.
+There's nothing better than sinking hands into clay to create original pieces of pottery.
 It's a wonderful sensory experience that everyone can enjoy while also improving motor and problem-solving skills and encouraging self-expression.
-The Making In The Moment Pottery Wheel set makes getting behind the pottery wheel easy — using air-dry clay so no oven or kiln is required, and a handy foot pedal so you can keep your hands-free as you bring the wheel to a stop.
+The Making In The Moment Pottery Wheel set makes getting behind the pottery wheel easy — using air-dry clay so no oven or kiln is required, and a handy foot pedal so your child can bring the wheel to a stop hands-free.

 6. Marvel Education Abilities Figure Set